This post may contain affiliate links. Please read our disclosure policy.

 - 1 teaspoon vanilla extract

-- 1 teaspoon liquid red food coloring
+- ½ to 1 teaspoon liquid red food coloring to you color liking

-- 1 teaspoon liquid green food coloring
+- ½ to 1 teaspoon liquid green food coloring to your color liking

 - In a medium mixing bowl, mix together the flour, baking powder, and salt, Set aside.

 - In a large mixing bowl, beat together the butter and sugar for 1-2 minutes, or until pale and fluffy.
 Add the egg and vanilla to the butter mixture and beat until combined, scraping the sides of the bowl as needed.

 - Add the dry ingredients to the wet ingredients in two additions, mixing until just combined after each addition.
 Scrape the sides od the bowl as needed.

-- To one piece of dough back in the bowl and add the red food coloring.
+- Place one piece of dough back in the bowl and add the red food coloring.
 Beat with your mixer until the color is completely incorporated.
-(If you go heavy on the food coloring, be sure to use a bowl that won’t stain.)
+(Be sure to use a bowl that won’t stain.)
 Clean you mixer paddle or hand mixer blades.

-- To the second piece of dough back in the bowl and add the green food coloring.
+- Place one piece of dough back in the bowl and add the green food coloring.
 Beat with your mixer until the color is completely incorporated.
 Leave the third piece of dough as is.